KC-135 aircrew return home following Hurricane Helene

 |0

-This work, KC-135 aircrew return home following Hurricane Helene [Image 3 of 3], by A1C Alicia Campbell, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, KC-135 aircrew return home following Hurricane Helene, by A1C Alicia Campbell, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.